 Duties and Responsibilities of a Notary Public in Virginia

-A notary public in Virginia serves as an impartial witness in executing various legal duties derived from state notarial laws.
+A notary public in Virginia is an impartial witness in executing various legal duties derived from state notarial laws.
 They play a crucial role in upholding the integrity of legal documents and transactions.

 Commonly Notarized Documents